-After the rebels have been brutally overpowered by the Empire on their newly established base, Luke Skywalker takes advanced Jedi training with Master Yoda, while his friends are pursued by Darth Vader as part of his plan to capture Luke.
+After the Rebels are brutally overpowered by the Empire on the ice planet Hoth, Luke Skywalker begins Jedi training with Yoda, while his friends are pursued by Darth Vader and a bounty hunter named Boba Fett all over the galaxy.

-Almost 10 years have passed since the first cyborg called The Terminator tried to kill Sarah Connor and her unborn son, John Connor.
-John Connor, the future leader of the human resistance, is now a healthy young boy.
-However another Terminator is sent back through time called the T-1000, which is more advanced and more powerful than its predecessor.
-The Mission: to kill John Connor when he's still a child.
-However, Sarah and John do not have to face this threat of a Terminator alone.
-Another Terminator is also sent back through time.
-The mission: to protect John and Sarah Connor at all costs.
-The battle for tomorrow has begun...Written by
+Over 10 years have passed since the first robot called The Terminator tried to kill Sarah Connor and her unborn son, John.
+The man who will become the future leader of the human resistance against the Machines is now a healthy young boy.
+However, another Terminator, called the T-1000, is sent back through time by the supercomputer Skynet.
+This new Terminator is more advanced and more powerful than its predecessor and its mission is to kill John Connor when he's still a child.
+However, Sarah and John do not have to face the threat of the T-1000 alone.
+Another Terminator (identical to the same model that tried and failed to kill Sarah Conner in 1984) is also sent back through time.
+The battle for tomorrow has begun.Written by

 Three billion human lives ended on August 29th, 1997.
 The survivors of the nuclear fire called the war Judgment Day.
 They lived only to face a new nightmare: the war against the machines.
 The computer which controlled the machines, Skynet, sent two Terminators back through time.
 Their mission: to destroy the leader of the human resistance, John Connor, my son.
 The first Terminator was programmed to strike at me in the year 1984, before John was born.
 It failed.
 The ...

 The 2017 theatrical re-release in the UK contains an exclusive intro from director James Cameron.
 He addresses "UK cinemas", celebrates the fact that younger generations who only saw it on video now have the chance to see it at the cinema and mentions the restoration process.

 After this, we're shown a notice about the 3D conversion from DMG and the BBFC black card before the film starts.
 See more »